Get

 Conclusion

-Having a dog that’s scared of strangers is frustrating, but keep in mind they’re not doing it to annoy you.
-They’re scared and anxious, and with proper socialization and training, you can help them overcome their fear.
+Having a dog that’s scared of strangers is frustrating, but keep in mind that they’re not doing it to annoy you—they’re anxious and fearful.
+Fortunately, with proper professional guidance and training, you can help them overcome their fear.

 Stay patient, positive, and loving, and maintain daily training and socialization sessions.
 Before long, your pup won’t have any trouble making new friends!